kabisa/docker-postgres-backup/README.md

-# docker-mysql-backup
+# docker-postgres-backup

-This container wil make a backup of your MySQL / MariaDB database.
+This container wil make a backup of your Postgres database.
 Note that this does not contain cron.
 You could use Kubernetes Cronjob for this.